-The Large Business and International Division (LB&I) of the IRS recently announced the addition of six compliance campaigns.
-Throughout the years, compliance campaigns have come and gone, but the new campaigns are targeting Americans working overseas specifically.
-The IRS hasn’t given explicit information on how it expects to carry out these campaigns, but expats still need to know how the upcoming compliance endeavors may affect them.
-Specifically, the expatriation endeavor will have consequences for a particular subsection of Americans working overseas who expatriated recently.
+In 2019, the Large Business and International Division (LB&I) of the IRS announced the addition of six compliance campaigns.
+Throughout the years, compliance campaigns have come and gone, but the 2019 campaigns target Americans working overseas specifically.
+In particular, the expatriation endeavor will have consequences for a subsection of Americans working abroad who expatriated recently.

-How Will the Expatriation Initiative Affect Americans Working Overseas?
+How Does the Expatriation Initiative Affect Americans Working Overseas?

 The expatriation compliance initiative involves US citizens and long-term residents who expatriated after June 17, 2008, and are tax noncompliant.
 Folks in those categories can anticipate contact by the IRS in the form of soft letters and examinations.

 The IRC 877A rules came into effect on June 17, 2008.
 The expatriation tax is different for those who expatriated since June 17, 2008, those who expatriated between June 3, 2004 and June 17, 2008, and those who expatriated before June 3, 2004.
 The timing of the rule change can feel unwieldy and confusing, but what Americans working overseas need to remember is this: no matter the date, expats who have not filed Form 8854 (the Initial and Annual Expatriation Statement) may receive up to a $10,000 penalty.